egithinji/pingu/README.md

 * Implement Icmp logic

 ## How
 Since it's a learning project, I'm trying to write as much as possible on my own.
-However I am using the following dependencies for the following reasons:
+However I am using the following dependencies:

 | Crate | Reason |
 | ------|--------|